panzhiou/Scans-Manager/README.md

 A blog with reader, to help to scanlators.

 Install:
-Create a db and import dbsm.sql to your db. edit files: application/config/config.php and application/config/database.php
+Create a db and import dbsm.sql file to your db. edit files: application/config/config.php and application/config/database.php

 Use: